 2. Be conscious of the language you use around your team

 What language do you use to address your team?
 Are you using “Guys” even though half of the team identifies as women?
 Try to avoid language that is not gender-inclusive, such as “manning the booth,” “man-made,” or “mankind.”
 As a general rule, don’t use stereotypes or ask detailed or inappropriate questions.
 Be mindful of what you say and how it can make others feel.

 Recommended For Further Reading

 Get to know your employees.
 Learn their needs by asking them their interests, obstacles, and how they feel in the team and the organization.
 Acknowledge them and then create, together with HR or consultants, a plan that can support them through benefits, training, outside support, or other solutions such as subsidized therapy.

 Create space for your employees for self-expression.
 It could be in a team meeting, an online platform, or an Employee Resource Group.
 Let them know their unique voice matters.
 Real inclusion happens when everyone feels like they belong.
 Create opportunities for your people to lead with what makes them unique.

 The path to an inclusive workplace might be bumpy and not obvious all the time, but it will benefit your organization, employees, and culture in the long term.
 The good news is that you don’t have to do it by yourself.
 Feel free to reach out on Linkedin for more information and to help your organization cultivate connections and create a culture of belonging.

-Shani is a partner and a parent, non-binary, loving human, disabled, activist for human rights, Crossfit athlete, and former Wheelchair basketball player.
+Shani is a parent, a non-binary and loving human, differently-abled person, an activist for human rights, a CrossFit athlete, and a former Wheelchair basketball player.